seltzered/ReactiveCocoa-SwiftPlayground/readme.md

 # ReactiveCocoa - Swift Playgrounds

 This is a walkthrough of ReactiveCocoa 4.x using Swift Playgrounds.
+It was created for giving a talk on RAC at Seattle XCoders in Feb 2016: https://vimeo.com/158447577

 This uses ReactiveCocoa 4.x installed via CocoaPods - you shouldn't need cocoapods installed to start running the playgrounds.
 If you need to update the ReactiveCocoa library, you'll need CocoaPods 1.0.0.beta.2 or higher to do this.